UCT’s executive directors are:

-Khan's work experience includes having served as the Director of Human Resource Development (HRD) in the Western Cape Provincial Government's Department of Health.
-During this time, she also served as the director of four nursing colleges, which were later consolidated to become the Western Cape College of Nursing (WCCN).
+Khan’s work experience includes having served as the director of Human Resource Development (HRD) in the Western Cape Provincial Government’s Department of Health.
+During this time, she also served as the director of 4 nursing colleges, which were later consolidated to become the Western Cape College of Nursing (WCCN).

-Khan served as the chairperson of the Health and Welfare Sector Education Training Authority (HWSETA) Board and played a key role together with others in establishing the HWSETA from concept to organization.
-Her work experiences included clinical practice, education, organizational development, human resource management, human resource development, management and administration.
+Khan served as the chairperson of the Health and Welfare Sector Education Training Authority (HWSETA) Board and played a key role together with others in establishing the HWSETA from concept to organisation.
+Her work experiences included clinical practice, education, organisational development, human resource management, human resource development, management and administration.

-Khan has a doctoral degree in (public) administration (UKZN), a master's degree in education (UCT), bachelor's and honours degrees in administration and education (UNISA), as well as postgraduate qualifications.
+Khan has a doctoral degree in (public) administration, a master’s degree in education, bachelor’s and honours degrees in administration and education, as well as postgraduate qualifications.
 She commenced her career in the nursing field during which time she qualified and worked in general nursing, midwifery, psychiatry, community health and neonatology.
-She was one of a team of six who started the Perinatal Education Programme (PEP) during which time two manuals were written to support medical and nurse practitioners.
+She was part of the team that started the Perinatal Education Programme (PEP) during which time 2 manuals were written to support medical and nurse practitioners.

 Raju joined UCT Libraries at the end of 2013 as Deputy Director: Research and Learning, having come from Stellenbosch University where he was the director of client services.